 According to Kevin Cahill, the author of Who Owns Britain, 69 per cent of the land here is owned by 0.6 per cent of the population.
 It is profoundly wrong, I believe, that people struggling to support their families should be forced to extend alms to dukes, sheikhs and sharks: the absentee landlords, speculators, and assorted millionaires who own much of the farmland of Britain and other parts of Europe.”George Monbiot, Feral, Allen Lane 2013

 This is what we do with beauty

 Pheasants, and other game birds, are kept at unnaturally high densities.
 A detailed report, prepared by consultant ornithologist Peter Robinson, suggests that the annual release figure of 20 million pheasants is wildly conservative, indeed Animal Aid says that it is now a staggering 42 million.
 The report goes on to say that the pheasant as a truly wild bird is becoming extinct, as captive-reared birds fail to breed successfully and are more prone to attack by predators.
 The increase in predation of these weak birds leads in turn to attacks on the predators themselves by estate managers, and the true extent of this remains hidden.

-I recommend reading Peter Robinson’s report in its entirety: it carefully examines (at least, as carefully as possible given the difficulty in collecting data) the effects of stress on the birds, including the consequences of de-beaking and the fitting of anti-peck bits, the extent of predator control, crippling of birds through shooting, lead-shot deposition and lead poisoning as well as the economics of the shoot.
+I recommend reading Peter Robinson’s report in its entirety.
+The report carefully examines the effects of stress on the birds, including the consequences of de-beaking and the fitting of anti-peck bits, the extent of predator control, crippling of birds through shooting, lead-shot deposition and lead poisoning as well as the economics of the shoot.
 This Animal Aid video that I placed here originally has been removed from YouTube, but the video below shows the sheer scale of a pheasant ‘factory’ in France, in which birds are reared to be shot in the UK:

 The consequences of Enclosure